1904cc/memex/docs/backlink.md

 # How is the cookie set?

+In the base Memex theme, the cookie is set when visiting a Category archive or Date archive.

-A child theme can set the cookie, for instance in a specific page template (e.g. some sort of "overview page" or "index page").
+A child theme can set the cookie in specific page templates (e.g. some sort of "overview page" or "index page").

 The template can include this piece of code in the header: